Sport in Jamaica: Lacrosse

+Boxing

+Jamaica has also produced several world class amateur and professional boxers including Trevor Berbick and Mike McCallum.
+First-generation Jamaican athletes have continued to make a significant impact on the sport internationally, especially in the United Kingdom where the list of top British boxers born in Jamaica or of Jamaican parents includes Lloyd Honeyghan, Chris Eubank, Audley Harrison, David Haye, Lennox Lewis and Frank Bruno, Donovan "Razor" Ruddock, Mike Tyson, and Floyd Mayweather Jr., whose maternal grandfather is Jamaican.

 Mixed martial arts

 This sport has become very popular in Jamaica, due to the participation of fighters as Uriah Hall, Aljamain Sterling, Randy Brown & Leon Edwards in the UFC.

 Rugby league

 Rugby league has been played in Jamaica since 2006.

 The Jamaica national rugby league team is made up of players who play in Jamaica and from UK based professional and semi professional clubs (notably in the Super League and Championship).
 In November 2018 for the first time ever, the Jamaica rugby league team qualified for the Rugby League World Cup after defeating the USA (16-10) & Canada (38-8).
 Jamaica will play in the 2021 Rugby League World Cup in England.

 Rugby union

 Rugby union in Jamaica is a minor but growing sport, with 2,090 registered players.
 The sport is governed by the Jamaica Rugby Union.
-The Jamaica national rugby union team is ranked 84th in the world by the IRB rankings.
+The Jamaica national rugby union team is ranked 66th in the world by the IRB rankings.